-In Goa, Dudhsagar waterfalls is located in eastern side of the state in Bhagwan Mahaveer Wildlife Sanctuary amongst the Western Ghats further ahead from a town named Collem or Kulem.
-Dudhsagar Waterfall forms border between Karnataka and Goa states and is in the middle of dense forest area.
-Kulem is 66 kms from Panaji or 36 kms from Margao towards east.
+In Goa, Dudhsagar waterfalls is located in the eastern side of the state in Bhagwan Mahaveer Wildlife Sanctuary amongst the Western Ghats further ahead from a town named Collem or Kulem.
+Dudhsagar Waterfall forms the border between Karnataka and Goa states and is in the middle of a dense forest area.
+Kulem is 66 kilometres from Panjim or 36 kilometres from Margao towards east.
 One can reach Kulem by road or take a train from Margao.
-If one is coming from Bangalore side, one can reach Castlerock which is around 500 kms from Bangalore.
+If one is coming from the Bangalore side, one can reach Castlerock which is around 500 kilometres from Bangalore.

 Dudhsagar Falls emerges from the Braganza Ghats of the Indian State of Karnataka.
-In Goa it falls from a mountain cliff which is a part of Western Ghats (mountain range in South-West India).
+In Goa, it falls from a mountain cliff which is a part of Western Ghats (a mountain range in South-West India).
 From the base of the falls, it forms Dudhsagar River which flows westwards in the state of Goa to join the Mahadayi River in Karmane district.
-Further westwards, it joins the Mandovi River in Ponda district and eventually pours into the Arabian Sea at Panaji, the state capital of Goa.
+Further westwards, it joins the Mandovi River in Ponda district and eventually pours into the Arabian Sea at Panjim, the state capital of Goa.

 Dudhsagar Falls is considered one of India’s tallest waterfalls.
 It falls from a height of 1020 feet and is approximately 100 feet wide.

 Dudhsagar Falls is in its peak flow in the monsoon season (June to September).
-As the waterfall is rain fed, it forms huge force of water in monsoon.
-However, in summer season (March to June) the flow wanes out and the falls are not particularly spectacular.
+As the waterfall is rain-fed, it forms a huge force of water in monsoon.
+However, in the summer season (March to June) the flow wanes out and the falls are not particularly spectacular.

-There are two points to view the waterfall:
+There are two points to view the Dudhsagar waterfall:

-1. Dudhsagar Rail Bridge – You can go on the Dudhsagar rail bridge.
-Here, you will get the zoomed-in view of the fall where a part of the fall will be above you and other part will be below flowing from behind the bridge.
-You would also get a view of the falls for few seconds if you are onboard a train towards Madgaon in Goa.
+You can go on the Dudhsagar railway bridge.
+Here, you will get the zoomed-in view of the fall where a part of the fall will be above you and other parts will be below flowing from behind the bridge.
+You would also get a view of the falls for a few seconds if you are on board a train towards Madgaon in Goa.
 Passenger trains usually do not stop at Dudhsagar railway junction.

-You can offcourse do both - go on the bridge and go to the base if you have enough time and energy.
+You can, of course, do both - go on the Dudhsagar Falls railway bridge and go to the base if you have enough time and energy.

-1. Take a train (Difficulty level – Easy)
+1. Take a train to reach Dudhsagar falls (Difficulty level – Easy)